-The impact of the COVID-19 pandemic has been and may continue to be extensive in many aspects of society, which has resulted in and may continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
-Continued impacts to the Company's business as a result of COVID-19 may include decreased overall frequency of transplant procedures; disruptions to the Company's manufacturing operations and supply chain; labor shortages; decreased productivity and unavailability of materials or components; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from other affected countries and within the United States.
+Continued impacts to the Company's business as a result of the COVID-19 pandemic may include decreased overall frequency of transplant procedures; disruptions to the Company's manufacturing operations and supply chain; labor shortages; decreased productivity and unavailability of materials or components; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from other affected countries and within the United States.
 While the Company maintains an inventory of finished products and raw materials used in its OCS products, a further prolonged pandemic could lead to shortages in the raw materials necessary to manufacture its products.